unitpoint/objectscript/README.md

-objectscript
+ObjectScript
 ============

-objectscript is new language that mixes benefits of javascript, lua and php
+ObjectScript is a new programing language that mixes benefits of JavaScript, Lua and PHP